Man touts electric unicycle as answer to high gas prices

 "It's just more convenient and it's obviously more fun," he told The Herald News.

-Madeira's Gotway Nikola Plus, with no seat or handle bars, just places for his feet, can go 70 or 80 miles on one charge and reaches speeds of up to 40 mph, although he rarely goes that fast.
+Madeira's Gotway Nikola Plus, with no seat or handle bars, just places for his feet, can go 70 or 80 miles (113 or 129 kilometers) on one charge and reaches speeds of up to 40 mph (64 kph), although he rarely goes that fast.

 "It literally takes me four minutes to get to work, versus about eight minutes in a vehicle," he said.